 The Initial Assessment and Referral – Decision Support Tool (IAR-DST) | GPs and mental health clinicians can use the IAR-DST, which is a standardised, evidence-based approach to providing care recommendations, to complement their clinical judgement.
 Click here to learn more.

 Suicide prevention | In partnership with the Victorian Government, Murray PHN is delivering place-based suicide prevention strategies in Mildura and Benalla.
 Click here to learn more.

 Together foundation plan | Murray PHN and Local Health Networks have developed a foundation plan together, for a regional approach to mental health, alcohol and other drugs and suicide prevention.
 Click here to learn more.

-- Lifeline, who provide 24-hour crisis counseling, support groups and suicide prevention services.
+- Lifeline provides 24-hour crisis counselling, support groups and suicide prevention services.
 Call 13 11 14.